usnistgov/NISTIR-8112/NISTIR_Metadata.md

 #### 3.1.5.
 Consent
 There may be legal requirements or trust framework policies that subjects must consent to the disclosure or collection of their information.
 Therefore, to avoid placing the RP in violation of data collection requirements, it is beneficial for the AP and the RP to agree on when subject consent is required before the attributes are sent to the RP and what type of consent is required (e.g. explicit, implied, opt-in, opt-out).

-#### 3.1.6.
-Date Consented

-As discussed in subsection 3.1.5, the RP and AP may have agreed in advance on attribute metadata for conveying the type of subject consent obtained when required by law or policy.
-In addition, some RPs may wish to understand when that consent was received in cases where consent is being obtained as a voluntary best practice or to use as a factor in evaluating how reliable subjects’ assumptions are about how their data is being processed in order to take additional steps to manage privacy risks in their systems.

 ### 3.2.
 Attribute Value Metadata